-- When your child calms down, this may seem like forever for some kids.
-Offer some snuggles and a hug.
+When your child calms down, this may seem like forever for some kids.

 How Can a Redo Help my Child?

-When your child makes a mistake, acts out, or reacts unwisely, help them calm down, and once they are calm enough, talk about what they could do instead next time.
+When your child made a mistake, acted out, or reacted unwisely.
+Help them calm down, and once they are calm enough, talk about what they could do instead next time.
 Practicing strategies will help prevent the next meltdown.
 Your child learns more effective ways to handle their big emotions.
 Remember that young children’s brains may need to develop more.
 Their big feelings will overpower them until their brain develops emotional regulation circuits.
 They need you to help them with co-regulation.
 New skills and habits take lots of practice, so be patient.

-Why is it Important to Understand Child Developmental Stages Before I Discipline Them?
+Why is it Important to Understand my Childs Developmental Abilities Before I Discipline Them?

-Some things your child will do because it is appropriate for their age and developmental stages.
+Some things your child will do because it is appropriate for their developmental age.
 For example, it is normal for a young child to throw things.
 It may frustrate you, but they can’t help it because they don’t have the brain development to control it.
-When a young child gets frustrated, angry, or engages in aggressive behavior, big feelings often come out by throwing an item.
+When a young child gets frustrated or angry, their big feelings may come out by throwing an item.
 This doesn’t mean you don’t set boundaries for safety around throwing.
-A boundary sounds like this, “I won’t let you throw the blocks, but you can be as angry and frustrated as you want.”
-You then stop your child from throwing the blocks and let them cry, scream, yell as much as they want.

-Knowing what is appropriate for child development helps you stay calm and make positive interactions.
+Knowing what is appropriate development for your child helps you stay calm.
 Your calm will infuse their dysregulation with a feeling of safety.
-When a child feels safe, they will calm down and regulate their emotions.
-Your calm helps them develop brain connections for emotional regulation.
+When a child feels safe they will calm down and regulate their emotions.
+When you stay calm, remind them of the rules and then let it go; they will develop the brain connections for emotional regulation.
 Remember, all feelings are ok.

 How can I Set Boundaries for Safety While Allowing Big Feelings?

-I am triggered by my young grandchildren’s sudden and unexpected tears as a grandmother.
-It somehow feels worse than when I was a parent.
+As a grandmother, I am triggered by my young grandchildren’s sudden and unexpected tears.
+It somehow feels worse than when I was the parent.
 When a child has big emotions of sadness, anger, and frustration, it comes out as a flood of tears.
 It’s hard to remain calm when your child is full of rage and dissolves in a flood of tears.
 But, children can’t turn off their emotions.
 They need you to keep them safe while they “feel their feelings” Wait it out and help them calm down.
 Take some deep breaths with them.
 Tell them, “I’m here with you.”
 Ride it out with them, and don’t yell or lecture.
 You can talk about it later after they are calm.